B36 Tórshavn: Local rivalry

-Players abroad
+Players sold abroad

-Normally Faroese players who move abroad to play football are youngsters who join foreign clubs as academy players, but recently B36 Tórshavn has sold two senior players to Norwegian football teams.
-After last season the Faroese international defender Odmar Færø was sold to Hamarkameratene, where he now is playing regularly.
-Likewise, the former Faroe Islands national under-21 football team player Meinhard E. Olsen was sold to Kristiansund BK after last season.
-He is now working on establishing himself as a regular first team player.
+Normally Faroese players who move abroad to play football are youngsters who join foreign clubs as academy players, but recently B36 Tórshavn has sold two senior players to norwegian football teams.
+In 2018 the Faroese international defender Odmar Færø was sold to Hamarkameratene, where he played one season.
+He then returned to Faroese league to play for KÍ Klaksvík.
+Likewise, the former Faroe Islands national under-21 football team player Meinhard Olsen was sold to Kristiansund BK in 2018.
+After a short spell with B36 in 2020 he again went abroad, and is now playing with Mjøndalen IF Fotball in Norway.
 In June 2019, he made his debut on the Faroe Islands national football team in a match against Spain.

+In 2022 Martin Agnarsson was sold to the danish Superliga team Viborg FF, after the teams had met in UEFA Europa Conference League.
+Martin is currently a regular player on Faroe Islands national under-21 football team.
+In November 2022 he had his debut on the Faroe Islands national football team in a friendly against Kosovo.

 International players

-B36 Tórshavn regularly delivers players to The Faroese National teams.
-Most recently, Árni Frederiksberg and Andrias Eriksen were called up for the home matches against Spain and Norway.
+B36 Tórshavn regularly delivers players to Faroese National Team.
+In 2024, Andrass Johansen, Hannes Agnarsson, Jann Benjaminsen and Magnus Egilsson were called up for the matches against Liechtenstein and Denmark.
+A current player on The Faroese U21 National Team is Gutti Dahl Olsen.

-Former international players in the current team are: Jonas Tor Naes (56 matches), Róaldur Jakobsen (6 matches), Erling D. Jacobsen (5 matches).
-Alex Mellemgaard and Trygvi Askham have played one international match, and Eli F. Nielsen and Símun Rógvi Hansen have been called up, but not fielded, on the Faroese National Team.
+In 2023 Taufee Skandari made his debut for Afghanistan.
+This was the first time ever, that a non-Faroese player in the Faroese league has been selected to a national team.
+He had his debut in a match against Kyrgyzstan in the 2023 CAFA Nations Cup.

+Former international players in the current team are: Heini Vatnsdal, Bogi Reinert Petersen, Pætur Petersen and Eli Nielsen.

-Bjarni Petersen, Magnus Jacobsen, Hannes Agnarsson, Hugin Samuelsen, Benjamin Heinesen and Erlendur Magnusson play, or have played, on The Faroese U21 National Team.
+Eli Nielsen, Hannes Agnarsson, Benjamin Heinesen, Bergur Poulsen, Pætur Petersen, Ragnar Samuelsen, Símun Sólheim and Silas Eyðsteinsson have all played on The Faroese U21 National Team.